SoshJam/stukent-stock-predictor/README.md

 - 1.2.0 - Sep 15, 2021
     - Fixed error with data not lining up if a day is missing
     - Added a version tracker
+- 1.2.1 - Sep 24, 2021
+    - Updated US Flights (American Airlines) stock data ✈
+    - Added a disclaimer about usage of this website
+    - Fixed storing of data to incorrect variable
+        - Not sure how it was working before, but now it works *intentionally*

 ## Important Notes